All Episodes

 So a very important revelation.

-There's no doubt from the text messages we've seen from Stroke and Page, from the communications from Kathleen Kavalek at state to FBI, that the FBI was aware he was out of this chain of command, talking to state, peddling something that was knowingly false, and yet they continued to represent him as reliable, credible, without any derogatory information as the primary informant supporting the FISA warrant to spy in the Trump campaign.
+There's no doubt from the text messages we've seen from Stroke and Page, from the communications from Kathleen Kavalik at state to FBI, that the FBI was aware he was out of this chain of command, talking to state, peddling something that was knowingly false, and yet they continued to represent him as reliable, credible, without any derogatory information as the primary informant supporting the FISA warrant to spy on the Trump campaign.

 That's why this is significant.

-Uh uh a uh, don't forget the circular reporting, too.
+Well, don't forget the circular reporting, too.

-I mean, you gotta remember the same leak well, the same sources they, for example, Steele's feeding source A, B, and C, it's all the same source, but they present it as though it's independent reporting.
+It's all the same source, but they present it as though it's independent reporting.

-Or more likely they were complicitous and willfully ignored the obvious signs that this was a political dirty trick.
+or more likely they were complicitous and willfully ignored the obvious signs that this was a political dirty trick.

-It's very telling in that interview with Bill Hammer, uh, the words, the very careful words that Bill Barr used.
+It's very telling in that interview with Bill Hammer, the words, the very careful words that Bill Barr used.

 The answers given to me so far are inadequate.

-Uh I think there was a thumb on the scale.
+I think there was a thumb on the scale.

 That's exactly what we've been saying for two years.

-We expect out of the five buckets that Devin Nunes and you have now and frankly over the show, all of us have gone over many, many times.
+We expect out of the five buckets that Devin Nunes and you have now, and frankly over the show, all of us have gone over many, many times.

 Right.